temporalio/samples-java/src/main/java/io/temporal/samples/batch/iterator/README.md

 processing a set of records of any size.
 The advantage of this approach is simplicity.
 The main disadvantage is that it processes records in batches, with each batch waiting for the slowest child workflow.

+A variation of this pattern runs activities instead of child workflows.

 #### Running the Iterator Batch Sample

 The sample has two executables.
 Execute each command in a separate terminal window.